Skip to main content

 Degree project

-In the last semester, you carry out a degree project for five months.
-The project is done in an academic environment (for example, closely connected to the Department of Energy Technology research projects) or in an industrial setting.
+In the last semester, you complete a degree project for five months.
+The project is done in an industrial or academic environment (for example, closely connected to research projects at the Department of Energy Technology).
 During your degree project, you will establish an excellent platform and gain valuable experience and contacts for the career ahead.

 Topics covered

-Renewable energy, sustainable energy utilisation, sustainable power generation, energy policy, energy management, project management, state-of-the-art in sustainable energy technology, modelling of energy systems.
+Renewable energy, sustainable energy utilisation, sustainable power generation, energy policy, energy management, project management, state-of-the-art in sustainable energy technology, modelling of energy systems, energy technologies for sustainable transportation.

 Courses in the programme